Indios de Ciudad Juárez (baseball): 1956–1958

-1973–1984
+Mexican League (1973–1984)

 Ciudad Juárez returned to action after 15 years of absence, as part of the revamped Mexican League from 1973 through 1984.
 The Mexican League had begun to operate as a Triple A circuit in 1967 and was a very strong organization.
 By the time the Indians made their debut, the league had 16 teams distributed in four divisions.

 Following three disastrous seasons from 1973–1975, the Indios became a seasoned squad after that.
 The team won the Northwest Division in 1976 but lost in the second round of the playoffs.
 Then, they advanced to the finals in 1979, losing to the Angeles de Puebla in the maximum seven games.

 In 1980, Ciudad Juárez finished second in the supplemental season put on by a few teams after the regular season was stopped by a players strike.
 Then, the Indios advanced to the postseason in 1981 but lost in the first round.
 Finally, they clinched the Championship title in 1982 and were runners-up in the 1983 and 1984 seasons, losing to the Piratas de Campeche (4-3) and the Leones de Yucatán (4-2), respectively.
 The Indios posted a collective record of 819–777 (.513) during their 12 seasons in the league.

-Since 1984, no other team based in Ciudad Juárez has participated in organized baseball.
+In 1985, the franchise moved to Torreón, Coahuila becoming the Algodoneros de Unión Laguna.